Risk Appetite and Key Risk Indicators

 When well-defined, an organization’s risk appetite will set parameters that connect business strategy, target setting and risk management, instilling risk metrics into day-to-day dialogues, risk reporting and decision-making.
 Yet defining risk appetite is undoubtedly complicated.

 According to the Price Waterhouse Coopers paper ‘Risk Appetite – How hungry are you?’ the complexity is in part because “Different parts of the organization and external stakeholders have different perspectives.
 Equity investors’ appetite for risk will differ from that of the rating agencies.
-Equity investors want to see a return; rating agencies want to minimise the risk of default.
+Equity investors want to see a return; rating agencies want to minimize the risk of default.
 The regulator’s perspective differs from management’s which differs from that of customers, employees, bondholders etc.”

 Chappelle too, suggests that risk appetite is a ‘topic which remains from our experience a struggle in many organizations and particularly perhaps in light of the Basel Committee’s guidance on risk appetite and tolerance for banking organizations, which recommends articulating the motivations for taking on or avoiding certain types of risk and establishing boundaries or indicators.

 Businesses seeking to improve their risk management may benefit from establishing or revising their risk appetite statement and developing a set of KRIs, which will provide significant insights into gaps or weak points within their risk and control environments.
 Monitoring changes in risk exposure, KRIs, as metrics of changes in risk profile, can play a key role in the prevention or mitigation of major events.

 The Institute of Operational Risk’s view is that KRIs should be applied to operational risks that an organization might be highly exposed to, which may jeopardize the fulfilment of operational objectives or fall outside of risk appetite.